 In India, the National Food Security Act, a program in which the government distributes grain that it bought from producers to the poor at low price, was enacted in September 2013.
 The purpose of the act is to stabilize the food supply to the poor, and people can buy rice, wheat, and cereals at 3 rupees/kg, 2 rupees/kg, and 1 rupee/kg up to 5 kg every month.
-Among all the households under Antyodaya Anna Yojana (a scheme released by the central government on December 25, 2000), all the households of up to 75% of the total population in the rural area and up to 50% of the total population in the urban area are covered under this scheme.
-According to the Indian government, the necessary grain amount under the current distribution program is 56.37 million tons, whereas the amount under the new system is 61.43 million tons.
-Thus, the Domestic Support is expected to increase.
+Under Antyodaya Anna Yojana (a scheme released by the central government on December 25, 2000), of all households, up to 75% in rural areas and up to 50% in urban areas are eligible for this assistance program.
+According to the Indian government, the necessary grain amount under the former distribution program was 56.37 million tons (as of 2012), whereas the amount under current system is 61.43 million tons (as of 2013).
+Thus, the Domestic Support has increased.

 In expansion of the distribution program by the National Food Security Act, when necessary grain is purchased at an administrative price, it will be regarded as a price support policy for producers in the Agriculture Agreement and corresponds to the Domestic Support that is subject to reduction.
 In September 2014, India notified the agricultural committee of the Domestic Support of FY2004 to FY2010, which is provided in Article 18 of the Agriculture Agreement.
 During that period, the expenses related to the public stock system increased from 5.7 billion to 13.8 billion US dollars.
 The amount of grain purchased by the government also increased from 24.7 million to 34.2 million tons (rice) and 16.8 million to 22.5 million tons (wheat).
-The Domestic Support related to such measures is within the range of de minimis (10% of the agricultural production) until FY2010; therefore, there is a concern that the Domestic Support amount may further increase when the act is enforced although the aggregate measurement of support (AMS) is zero.
+The Domestic Support related to such measures is within the range of de minimis (10% of the agricultural production) until FY2010; therefore, the aggregate measurement of support (AMS) is zero but there is a concern that the Domestic Support amount may further increase through the enforcement of the act.
 It is important to monitor the details of the future domestic support notification and the relationship with the commitment level with the WTO.